Who you are is transformed by the actions you take to fulfill a goal outside of your comfort zone.

 - Where would you put those strategic reminders?

 - Change your computer password to a phrase your future self would use.
-Move your television so it is no longer the centerpiece of your home.
-Better yet, get rid of it and replace it with something better.
+Throw your TV away.
 Remove all of the social media apps from your phone.
 Look at your closet and get rid of anything that your future self wouldn’t wear.
 You could fill your entire environment with reminders of your highest aspirations and goals.
 And you should.

 Most of the things calling on your attention are garbage.
 All social media apps, the news, etc don’t bring anything into your life, nor help you develop and achieve your goals.

-Strategic ignorance is about getting rid of everything that prevents you from becoming your future self and anchor you into your past.
+Strategic ignorance is about getting rid of everything that prevents you from becoming your future self and anchors you into your past.

 Yes, including people.

-Strategic ignorance is not about being closed-minded.
-It’s about knowing what you want and focusing on it entirely.
+Strategic ignorance is about knowing what you want and focusing on it entirely.

 As people, we are easily swayed or derailed.
 Rather than putting ourselves in tempting situations calling back on our former self, we should aim at avoiding them altogether.